stekole/droplet/README.md

 run terraform to create your box

-setup the provider and test
+setup the provider and test with

    ```terraform init && terraform plan```

 and apply

    ```terraform apply```